Karunabist/learning/README.md

 <summary>PHD career(Cognative science, Machine learning paradigms for 2D/3D Segmentation and Detection)</summary>

-# How to apply to abroad universities for PHD(particularly for us)
+# How to apply to abroad universities

 [Step by step process](https://github.com/madanbaduwal/usa-university-application-process)